owstack/bch-lib/docs/uri.md

 ```

 ## URI Validation
-The main use that we expect you'll have for the `URI` class in bcccore is validating and parsing bitcoin URIs.
-A `URI` instance exposes the address as a bcccore `Address` object and the amount in Satoshis, if present.
+The main use that we expect you'll have for the `URI` class in bch is validating and parsing bitcoin URIs.
+A `URI` instance exposes the address as a bch `Address` object and the amount in Satoshis, if present.

 The code for validating URIs looks like this: